Hunter Henry Player Prop Bets for NFL Week 1 - New England vs. Buffalo

 - Henry (17 red zone targets) has been the recipient of 23.3% of his team's 73 red zone pass attempts.

-- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
+- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Bills.